ipoddubny/ya-node-asterisk/README.md

 ami.connect([callback])
 ``

-Starts connection.
+Initiates a connection.
 When the connection is established, the 'connect' event will be emitted.
 The ``callback`` parameter will be added as an once-listener for the 'connect' event.

 ### Actions